cuanvit/COMS-6998-HPML-Final-Project/README.md

   Uses PyTorch 2.0's graph compiler for faster training.

 - **Packing:**
-  Packs multiple short sequences into fixed-length 128-token blocks for better GPU utilization.
+  Packs multiple short sequences into fixed-length 512-token blocks for better GPU utilization.
+Although currently Hugging face's packing is buggy so they have disabled it.

 - **KV Cache Enabled:**
   Speeds up inference by reusing keys and values across tokens.
-Unsloth uses this by default
+Unsloth uses this by default.

 ---